 In Montana

-After Roe, abortion will be sometimes legal.
+After Roe, abortion is sometimes legal.
 Connect with your local family policy council to stay up-to-date on the pro-life movement in your state—now and after Roe.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about abortion law in your state after Roe.

 THE BIG QUESTION

-Montana will still allow most abortions after Roe is overturned.
+Montana will still allow most abortions now that Roe is overturned.

 WHAT’S NEXT

-Montana has a specific “right to privacy” embedded in our state Constitution.
-Therefore, all of the jurisprudence developed since Roe was decided still stands in Montana even if Roe itself is overturned.
-We must either amend our state Constitution to say that the privacy clause does not apply to abortion, or overturn the 1999 Montana Supreme Court’s decision in Armstrong v.
-State.
-Armstrong is Montana’s version of Roe v.
-Wade.
+Montana has a constitutional “right to privacy.”
+Therefore, all of the jurisprudence that has developed since Roe was decided still stands in Montana even after Roe itself was overturned.
+We must either amend our state Constitution to say that the privacy clause does not apply to abortion or overturn the 1999 Montana Supreme Court’s decision in Armstrong v.
+State, 989 P.2d 364 (1999), which applied the right to privacy to abortion.

 MORE ABOUT YOUR STATE’S ABORTION LAWS